 Given are the best things to do in the top 4 student-friendly cities of North America.

 To a great extent, Canada is an English-speaking nation with a cosmopolitan nature.
-It has an effective public transit system with a productive bus service system that works in 200 bus routes, the metro, and local train service, which are all helpful and economical for students.
+It has an effective public transit system with a productive bus service system that works in 200 bus routes, the metro, and local train service, which are helpful and economical for students.

 Food and places to visit

 Montreal is one of Canada's oldest cities and is also one of the most liked cities in the world, specifically by students.
-Its historical centers, dance club, landmarks, parks, shopping regions give chances to explore and entertainment.
+Its historical centres, dance club, landmarks, parks, shopping regions give chances to explore and entertainment.

 Given are the places to visit while in Montreal:

 • Old Montreal

 • Montreal Biodome